The Risks of Do-It-Yourself Retirement Plans

 Do-It-Yourself Retirement Planning?

-A report recently published by the Federal Reserve Bank on the Economic Well-Being of U.S. Households, discusses what people have saved for retirement and what they will need, commonly known as the “retirement gap.”
-The survey found that only 47 percent of DIY investors were comfortable with handling their own 401ks, IRAs or other outside retirement accounts.
+A report recently published by the Federal Reserve Bank on the economic well-being of U.S. households discusses what people have saved for retirement versus what they will actually need, commonly known as the “retirement gap.”
+The survey found that only 47 percent of DIY investors were comfortable with handling their own 401(k)s, IRAs or other outside retirement accounts.

-A good financial advisor can provide counsel to reduce the “reality gap,”
+A good financial planner can provide counsel to reduce the “reality gaps:”

 • the difference between retirement expectations and savings